Compare overseas visitor health cover

 Pharmaceutical benefits of up to $50 per item and a maximum of $300 per year.

-It is important to realize that this is minimum coverage.
+It is important to realise that this is minimum coverage.
 You can purchase supplementary private policies in addition to OSHC coverage.

-Buying private insurance is advisable to reduce the risk of significant expenditures due to limits on OSHC coverage.COMPARE & SAVE
+Buying private insurance is advisable to reduce the risk of significant expenditures due to limits on OSHC coverage.Compare OVHC Insurance

 457 Visa Holders must purchase an insurance policy that provides coverage for themselves and for their families.